Current COVID-19 restrictions impact the answers to our FAQs. Please call or email us if you would like specific information. Thank you!

 Can I buy a couple hours or do I have to buy a day pass?

-We only offer day passes unless you're coming for Morning Climb, Night Owl Climb, or Happy Hour.
+We only offer day passes unless you're coming for Morning Climb or Night Owl Climb.
 You are welcome to stay as long as you'd like, or as long as your forearms will allow.
 Come and go throughout the day.
 Take a yoga class (included in the price of a day pass), run on our treadmills, lift weights, do it all!

 What time is open climbing?